WesleyBryie/ChumBucket/wiki/faq.md

  > [List of commands](https://www.ostechnix.com/youtube-dl-tutorial-with-examples-for-beginners/) available with Youtube-DL.
  >
  > [Example of use](https://streamable.com/p6152): type `cmd` into the navigation bar of windows explorer to open a terminal.
  > If you have a video that needs a login to access, youtube-dl supports adding your credentials and uses your login to grab the video stream.
-Example usage: `youtube-dl -u username -p password "video_url"`
+Example usage: `youtube-dl -u "myusername" -p "mypassword" "myvideoURL"`
+ >
+ > If using the `-u` and `-p` flags won't work for you, you can always input your cookies, which will contain your login session, for youtube-dl to use to download the content.
+Download the browser extension "cookies.txt", which will download your cookies (firefox link [here](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/), chrome link [here](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg)).
+Then use the `--cookies` flag to pass in the downloaded cookies file to youtube-dl.
+Usage: `youtube-dl --cookies "/path/to/cookies" "myvideoURL"`

 * How Do I download from streaming sites such as Netflix, Hulu, Disney+, etc?